golang/vscode-go/docs/settings.md

 ### `go.alternateTools`

 Alternate tools or alternate paths for the same tools used by the Go extension.
 Provide either absolute path or the name of the binary in GOPATH/bin, GOROOT/bin or PATH.
 Useful when you want to use wrapper script for the Go tools or versioned tools from https://gopkg.in.
+When specified as a workspace setting, the setting is used only when the workspace is marked trusted with "Go: Toggle Workspace Trust Flag".

 | Properties | Description |
 | --- | --- |